jaszlo/Playerautoma/README.md

 ## Disclaimer
 This mod is still early in development.
-If you encounter any bugs please let me know [here](https://github.com/jaszlo/Playerautoma/issues).
+If you encounter any bugs please let me know [here](https://github.com/jaszlo/Playerautoma/issues) and if you want to contribute feel free to create a [pull request](https://github.com/jaszlo/Playerautoma/pulls).

 ## Installation
-This mod obviously requires Minecraft [Fabric](https://fabricmc.net/).
-Simply put the playerautoma-vx.x.jar and the [FabricAPI](https://modrinth.com/mod/fabric-api) JAR in the `.minecraft/mods` folder.
+This mod requires Minecraft [Fabric](https://fabricmc.net/).
+Simply put the playerautoma-vx.x.jar and  [FabricAPI](https://modrinth.com/mod/fabric-api) JAR in `.minecraft/mods`.

 ## Usage
 The mod has a menu which should be self-explanatory and can be opened using the 'O' Key.